b00rg/WildSentry/README.md

 # WildSentry
-Uses reinforcement learning to detect wildfires, simulate their spread, and deploy an agent-based model on how best to stop the spread.
+Uses reinforcement learning to detect wildfires, collect information about the environment, and deploy an agent-based model on how best to stop the spread.